Sites whose topoi are the smooth representations of locally profinite groups

-We give another example which is essentially the same as the one above.
+We give another example that is essentially the same as the one above.
 Below is the less ad hoc, `coordinate-free' version.
-Note that the underlying category is essentially $\frU$-small and not $\frU$-small in general, while in the previous example it was $\frU$-small.
+Note that the underlying category is essentially $\frU$-small but not $\frU$-small in general, while in the previous example it was $\frU$-small.

 Let $\cC$ denote the following category.
 The objects are finite well-ordered sets.
 The set of morphisms is the set of maps of sets that sends the successor (if it exists) to the successor.
-We set $\cT=\Mor(\cC)$ and $\cT_+$ to be those morphisms that sends the least element to the least element.
+We set $\cT=\Mor(\cC)$ and $\cT_+$ to be those morphisms that send the least element to the least element.